-2 Message from the General Manager of the SME Unit 3 Overview of Japan Finance Corporation 4 Overview of the SME Unit 7 Roles and Characteristics of the SME Unit 7 Demonstrating a Supplementation Function for Private Financial Institutions 8 Promotion of Policy-based Special-purpose Loans 9 Demonstrating Credit Supplementation Function 11 Approach to Internationalization 14 Demonstration of Policy-based Nature 14 14 Demonstration of Policy-based Nature Exercise of Safety Net Functions · 14 Exercise of Safety Net Functions 14 15 Exercise of Safety Net Functions Support for Initiatives for Business Revitalization 14 15 16 Exercise of Safety Net Functions Support for Initiatives for Business Revitalization State of the SME Unit's Operations 14 15 16 16 Exercise of Safety Net Functions Support for Initiatives for Business Revitalization State of the SME Unit's Operations State of Loan Programs
+2 Message from the General Manager of the SME Unit

+3 Overview of Japan Finance Corporation

+4 Overview of the SME Unit

+7 Roles and Characteristics of the SME Unit

+7 Demonstrating a Supplementation Function for Private Financial Institutions

+8 Promotion of Policy-based Special-purpose Loans

+9 Demonstrating Credit Supplementation Function

+11 Approach to Internationalization

+14 Demonstration of Policy-based Nature

+14 Exercise of Safety Net Functions

+15 Support for Initiatives for Business Revitalization

+16 State of the SME Unit's Operations

+18 Offices

 A note on figures used in this Report: 1.
 Figures for which the value is less than one whole unit.
-Numbers of businesses and amounts are rounded down to the nearest whole unit.
+Numbers of businesses, loans and amounts are rounded down to the nearest whole unit.
 As a general rule, percentages (%) are rounded down to the nearest first decimal place when less than four and rounded up to the nearest first decimal place when five or more.
 Therefore, figures in the total column may not match the figure obtained by calculating all individual items.